 Falcon's strategy is to leverage the Group's expertise in the unconventional oil and gas industry to acquire interests in licences covering large acreages of land and to build on its internationally diversified portfolio of unconventional assets and interests, which are located in countries that the Board believes support the exploitation of unconventional oil and gas.
 Falcon seeks to add value to its assets by entering into farm-out arrangements with major oil and gas companies that will fully or partially carry Falcon through seismic and drilling work programmes.
 The Group's principal interests are located in two major underexplored basins in Australia and South Africa and further interests in Hungary, covering approximately 12.3 million gross acres in total.
-The carrying value at 31 December 2018 of the Company's interest in Australia is \$39.7 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
-For the South Africa ninterest, costs associated with the technical cooperation permits are expensed as incurred.
+The carrying value at 31 December 2019 of the Company's interest in Australia is \$40.2 million, while the Hungarian asset is nil due to a determination in 2014 that the estimated recoverable amount was insufficient to cover the carrying value of the asset.
+For the South African interest, costs associated with the technical cooperation permits are expensed as incurred.

 Falcon is incorporated in British Columbia, Canada and headquartered in Dublin, Ireland.
-Falcon's Common Shares are traded on the TSX-V (symbol: FO.V); AIM, a market operated by the London Stock Exchange (symbol: FOG) and Euronext Growth, a market regulated by the Irish Stock Exchange pls, trading as Euronext Dublin (symbol: FAC).
+Falcon's Common Shares are traded on the TSX-V (symbol: FO.V) and AIM, a market operated by the London Stock Exchange (symbol: FOG).